oldpatricka/vagrant-xhyve/README.md

 A. There's a theory in that issue linked above that wrapping xhyve in an app store app would help.
 If that were the case, you could probably use the embedded binary with vagrant-xhyve.

+## Acknowledgements

+This plugin was heavilly cribbed from the vagrant-aws and vagrant-virtualbox providers.
+So thanks for those.

+This also uses the nice [xhyve-ruby](https://github.com/dalehamel/xhyve-ruby) gem, by Dale Hamel.

 ## Development